Informfully/Documentation/docs/source/items.rst

     {
       "type": "text",
       "text": "This is the normal \"text\" option used to show text within the item view."
-        ...
     },
     {
       "type": "subtitle",
-      "text": "This is the \"subtitle\" option that creates a new paragraph with a larger font size compared regular text."
+      "text": "This is the \"subtitle\" option that creates a new paragraphs with a larger font size compared regular text."
-        ...
     },
     {
       "type": "quote",
       "text": "This is the \"quote\" option that creates an indented paragaph with the same font size as regular text."
-        ...
+    }
   ]